 49. Collect customer feedback.

 Quantitative data is useful, but don’t neglect qualitative data.
 Collect customer feedback to get a better picture of their perspectives, through follow-up surveys and quick questions like “was this information helpful?”
 Certain customers may be unhappy no matter what, but pay attention to common themes across your entire customer base; what are people satisfied and unsatisfied with?
+Refer to our list of the best customer feedback tools to find the right software for you!

 50. Analyze your performance.